-Beginning July 1, 2014, hospices will be required to begin using the Hospice Item Set (HIS) for all patients.
+Beginning July 1, 2014, hospices will be required to begin using the Hospice Item Set (HIS) for all patients for all patients admitted to hospice, regardless of payer, age, or location.
 This will have a payment impact in FY 2016.
+Hospices that fail to comply will be subject to a two-percent (2%) reduction in their Annual Payment Update (APU) for the fiscal year.
+With this requirement comes significant administrative burden which can put your agency at risk for non-compliance if not managed properly.
 Hospices will need to begin to prepare now for this new reporting.

 What is the Hospice Item Set (HIS)?

 Implemented as part of the FY 2014 Hospice Wage Index Final Rule, the HIS is a set of data elements that are used to calculate the following quality measures:

 - Modified NQF: #1637: Beliefs/Values Addressed

 - NQF #1634 & #1637: Pain Screening and Pain Assessment

 - NQF #1638 & #1639: Dyspnea Screening and Dyspnea Treament